-Any device with an open heating element, including heathers, toasters and toaster ovens George foreman are prohibited.
+Any device with an open heating element, including heaters, toasters and toaster ovens, and George Foreman grills are prohibited.
 Small heating units with enclosed coils such as a coffee pot or hot pot are permitted.
 Enclosed popcorn poppers are permitted provided they are used for popping corn only.
 Open flame burning of any kind is prohibited.
 Smoking is prohibited in all student housing facilities.
 Violation of any of these rules could result in disciplinary action and/or termination of the room and board contract.